zjnyly/RheoServe-Paper/rheoserve_dev.md

 ## Sparsity-Decoupled Dual-Track Cache Organization

 To resolve the tension between high retrieval accuracy and low storage overhead, we introduce the **Dual-Track Cache Engine**, which decouples sparsity estimation from data storage.

-### Pilot Cache (formerly Quick K Cache)

 The **Pilot Cache** acts as a lightweight index for the KV cache, storing highly compressed **Block Representations** instead of full-precision vectors.
 By employing a lightweight neural network to project the key vectors of a block into a low-dimensional "representative embedding," the system can rapidly compute relevance scores for incoming queries.
 This approach allows for **Fast Top-K Selection**, which is orders of magnitude faster than full attention, to identify the **Active Set** of relevant blocks.
 Additionally, the management of the Pilot Cache is fully vectorized, enabling the system to estimate sparsity for large batches with negligible CPU overhead.

-### Primary Cache (formerly Normal KV Cache)

-The **Primary Cache** holds the actual key-value pairs necessary for final attention computation, utilizing a **Unified Virtual Addressing** scheme that extends paged memory management across the PCIe bus.
+Complementing this, the **Primary Cache** holds the actual key-value pairs necessary for final attention computation, utilizing a **Unified Virtual Addressing** scheme that extends paged memory management across the PCIe bus.
 In this architecture, blocks can reside in either the GPU HBM (Hot Tier) or CPU DDR (Cold Tier).
 To optimize performance, the Primary Cache supports **Zero-Copy Streaming**, allowing the CPU to compute attention directly on host-resident data without the need for explicit device-to-host transfers.

 ## Asynchronous CPU-GPU Collaborative Attention Execution